Info Agency Main Banner Content

-The Juvenile Detention Alternatives Initiative is a public-private partnership being implemented nationwide.
-For over 20 years, the Annie E. Casey Foundation’s Juvenile Detention Alternatives Initiative (JDAI) has proven that juvenile justice system’s dual goals of promoting positive youth development and enhancing public safety are not in conflict and can be greatly strengthened by eliminating unnecessary or inappropriate confinement.
-Indiana is one of nearly 200 JDAI sites in 39 states and the District of Columbia to implement the 8 core strategies of JDAI to enhance and improve their juvenile justice systems.
+JDAI is the most replicated juvenile justice system reform effort implemented nationwide.
+For over 25 years, JDAI has proven that the juvenile justice system’s dual goals of promoting positive youth development and enhancing public safety are not in conflict and can be greatly strengthened by eliminating the unnecessary or inappropriate use of secure detention.
+Indiana is one of approximately 300 JDAI sites in 40 states and the District of Columbia to implement the Eight Core Strategies to enhance and improve their juvenile justice systems.
 These sites are home to approximately 30% of the nation’s youth ages 10 – 17.

 As one of the first states in the nation to implement JDAI on a statewide basis, Indiana continues to be a national leader in advancing the cause of an equitable and effective juvenile justice system.